Skip to Main Content

 • Does the lender market “guaranteed approvals?”
 No lender can guarantee a loan approval without reviewing some of your financial information.
 If they do, they are probably not legit.

 • Does the lender charge prepayment penalties?
 Check the terms of any bad credit loan with prepayment penalties.
-While this isn’t a red flag for a scam, you don’t want to be stuck in a loan you must pay a hefty fee to refinance if your credit improves in the future.
+While this isn’t a red flag for a scam, you don’t want to be stuck in a loan where you must pay a hefty fee to refinance if your credit improves in the future.

 • Do you feel pressured to accept the loan?
 Never, ever take a bad credit loan out because a salesperson pressures you to do so.
 Any reputable company should share the benefits of the loan and show you how it can improve your financial situation.
 Strong-arm sales tactics are a red flag that you’re dealing with a predatory lender.

 Bad credit loans are an expeditious source of last resort liquidity.
-Unfortunately, this market is filled unscrupulous players looking to take advantage of consumers.
+Unfortunately, this market is filled with unscrupulous players looking to take advantage of consumers.
 Stay clear of any lender that is not registered with your state … or has been censured or penalized by the CFPB for regulatory violations. — Thomas Brock, CFA, CPA

 If you’re not sure about the loan program, talk to a credit counselor before making a decision.
 If you determine that it’s the best financing option for you, compare personal loan rates, terms and fees to find the best deal.